idris-lang/Idris2/INSTALL.md

 1a: Installing without an existing Idris 2
 ------------------------------------------

-If you *don't* have Idris-2-in-Idris-1 installed, you can buld from pre-built Chez Scheme source, as long as you have Chez Scheme installed.
+If you *don't* have Idris-2-in-Idris-1 installed, you can build from pre-built Chez Scheme source, as long as you have Chez Scheme installed.
 To do this,
 enter: